Ha Noi VIETNAM.

 Our guide Tuan did not waste time filling us with history on the 45min trip to our hotel - he especially pointed out the 6 different tones or inflexions of pronunciation of most Vietnamese words.
 The classic example is "Pho" which has six different meanings depending on pronunciation.
 This is a stuffy city - we sweated more here than in any other, even under this cloudy afternoon.
 Our first major site was the "Bach Ma Temple" built in the 11th Century by King Ly Thai To to honour a white horse that guided him to the site of Ha Noi.

+Our second site was the "Memorial House which is an old wooden house that is typical of the style that the old Chinese traders used to live in when the city was founded.
+Our next stop was the Helix Coffee House - a bit of a splurge for us as it was a $AUD4.50 Latte but facing the Hoan Kiem Lake at the centre of town.
+That coffee set us up to soldier on in the steamy cupboard atmosphere to the city supermarket (small in reality) to stock up on more cheese, olives, wine and even Hungarian salami!
+From here it was a short walk to the pollution tainted St Joseph's Catholic Cathedral.
 This church is big and although the outside is very grubby, the inside is something else.
 A very ornate Altar and very colourful stained glass windows all around.
 At the back of the church exterior is an interesting relief of the Nativity of Christ complete with cave like structure reproducing the manger.
 From here we b-lined along the old city walking route back to the hotel - a total of 4hrs on foot and dripping with sweat.
 It was good to tuck into our local goodies after a cool shower and even cooler room which I had beefed up before we left.
 Dinner that night was at another special restaurant that recruited street kids to teach them cooking and hospitality.
 The dish of the evening was the Ha Noi specialty "Cha Ca", fried fish with dill, tumeric, rice noodles and peanuts with a ton of fresh chillis added by me.
 Other delights included beef with vermicelli and spring rolls that tasted like spanakopita (Greek Spinach triangles).

 That night we relaxed on apres-dinner French Rose and Scorpion King III on TV.
 Thu 11 July began at 6am for G1 an G2 as we ran 10km around the West Lake, probably the most scenic run to date.
 Despite the muggy conditions, many local people were out and about, walking, stretching, meditating and even doing aerobics to the sound of Abba!!!
 There are many consulates, nice houses and up-market cafes and restaurants along the lake and it is definitely the place to live for ex-pats.